kevinolega/callcentertrainingtips/_posts/2016-10-28-thirty-one.md

 Money is power.

-If you don’t have money, you you can be put into a position that you’re forced to do something you don’t want to do.
-Not having money leaves you with less options.
+If you don’t have money, you can be put into a position that you’re forced to do something you don’t want to do.
+Not having money leaves you with fewer options.

 Imagine a job offer that pays double but you need to spend and buy a computer but because you don’t have money, the job goes to your best friend.